conurb/batt2mqtt/README.md

 # batt2mqtt

 Tired of plugging/unplugging my mac to preserve the battery.
-I want to use my home automation system. batt2mqtt simply sends the battery status to an MQTT server.
+I wanted to use my home automation system. batt2mqtt simply sends the battery status to an MQTT server.
 With Node-Red, my home automation system can automatically turn the plug on/off when it's time.

+According to [Battery University](https://batteryuniversity.com/learn/article/how_to_charge_when_to_charge_table), the battery lasts longest when operating between 30 and 80 percent.
+With something very simple like [Node-RED](https://nodered.org), you can adjust the limits as you want according to the information received on the topic `MQTT_PUBLISH_TOPIC_BAT`.
+You can also turn off the power when the mac goes to sleep and turn it back on when it has woken up (`MQTT_PUBLISH_TOPIC_INFO`).

 ## Build dependencies

 Need `cmake` and `pkg-config`:
 ```bash
 $ brew install pkg-config